cannibalcheeseburger/rip-off-wattpad/README.md

 # Rip-Off_Wattpad

 Downloads all chapter of wattpad stories  in organized folders.
+Just a shitpost and i dont know legality of this code.

 ## Installation